Load the necessary libraries

 If you want to request a new publication, please be prepared to provide us with the following information:

-Publication details can be managed by publication owners or via requests to the Explore Statistics mailbox.
+Publication details can be managed by publication owners or via requests to the explore education statistics platforms team.

 The hierarchy of content within EES is as follows: